Ribbonwood Retreat Restoring Nature

 While we get a great sense of satisfaction with each predator we eliminate, I don’t want my reader to think that I am glorifying death in the name of environmental care.
 It is factual that the destruction and havoc pests such as stoats play in New Zealand's forests, is unprecedented.
 One kill can equate to numerous birds, insects and invertebrates being able to live on.

-Our Own Wildlife Conservation Initiative
+Restoring Nature With Our Own Wildlife Conservation Initiative

-Rat & Stoat Traps
+Rat and Stoat Traps

 In each trap, we place peanut butter as a bait to attract the pests beside an egg which is the visual lure.
 Eventually, after a successful trap, I clear the rat from the trap, flicking it into the bushes - but sometimes we leave the rats near the trap to attract more prey.
 Some rats are partially eaten before we remove them and on the next trap check we discover a stoat has been caught, returning to finish its meal and paying the supreme price!

 The traps we use are DOC 200 traps which are sturdy and lethal, the most humane trap for the speed in which it kills.
-At my first trap, I grab my drill, unscrew the screw and apprehensively lift the lid.
+On my first trap, I grab my drill, unscrew the screw and apprehensively lift the lid.
 Although I have checked hundreds of traps, it is still exciting.
 Funnily enough, catching no pests in the traps also feels like a reward, a positive sign as well, indicating there are fewer pests around.